What is project management?

 - Is in charge of communication with the client to deliver progress updates.
 For instance, the project manager may schedule a weekly meeting with the development team or provide/ask for progress updates via email.

-- Executes, monitors, and controls the project as your team works on the website development.
+- Executes, monitors, and controls the project as the project team works on the website development.
 There are various project management techniques project managers can use.
-Depending on the project management technique, the project manager assigns tasks and requires team feedback to monitor the team’s work progress and the quality of work.
+Depending on the technique used, the project manager assigns tasks and requires team feedback to monitor the team’s work progress and the quality of work.

 Project closing phase

 Once the team finishes website development and your QA team test functionalities, the client reviews it to check if it meets all requirements.
 After positive feedback, the project closes.

 After the project’s finalization, the project manager may hold a meeting to review the work accomplished and get team feedback on communication and project organization in general.

 💡 Plaky Pro Tip